Clone 828, Sonoma Coast Pinot Noir – Wine Story

 One of the big fish in our neighborhood was a gentleman named Brice Cutrer Jones.
-He was the founder of Sonoma Cutrer, a poster child for success in the region.
+He founded Sonoma Cutrer, a poster child for success in the region.
 Sonoma Cutrer was known for Chardonnay.
-In 1999, he sold Sonoma Cutrer to Brown Forman, an American alcoholic beverage giant, represented in 170 countries.
-He took the money and founded another winery in Sebastopol, Emeritus, and planted Pinot Noir vineyards in aging apple orchards.
+In 1999, he sold Sonoma Cutrer to Brown Forman, an American alcoholic beverage giant represented in 170 countries.
+He took the money, founded another winery in Sebastopol, Emeritus, and planted Pinot Noir vineyards in aging apple orchards.

 We were flattered to be included, though little could we afford this gamble.
 But we bit.

 Our 2006 Clone 828 was one of the most dazzling wines to come from Halleck Vineyard.
 It sold out quickly and we anticipated getting it again.
 We were disappointed.